American whiskey was born in Pennsylvania.

 Four years after incorporating in 1901, the company added a brick distilling building, drying plant, and boiler house in a third expansion that doubled their production capacity.

-Meadville Distilling hired chemist and biologist G. L. Krantz as the plant manager, and the company produced 18,000 barrels of whiskey that year.
-Krantz eventually documents in great detail, the distillery’s original rye recipe and distilling process.
+Meadville Distilling hired chemist and biologist G. L. Kraatz as the plant manager, and the company produced 18,000 barrels of whiskey that year.
+Krantz eventually documents in great detail, the distillery’s original rye recipe and distilling process, the same recipe used to make Meadville Rye today!

 The 18th Amendment to the Constitution is passed and Prohibition goes into effect.
 Most of Meadville Distilling’s inventory is eventually shipped to government-controlled warehouses in Frankfort, Kentucky where it’s distributed legally for medicinal purposes.